DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 _TL Note:_ Author uses `体力` which can be interpreted in various ways.
 I'm not exactly sure if Sazane-sensei means that it literally shortens her life or just affects her stamina.
 I suspect first... :(

 _ED Note:_ Given the development at the battle at Angel's palace, I'm pretty sure it means "life force". :(

 Even as they were just talking, it continued to eat away at her life force.
-If it were the true world, Kai would do his utmost to stop her from wearing these elven spirit garments.
+If it was the true world, Kai would do his utmost to stop her from wearing these elven spirit garments.
 To not allow her to do something that would be gradually snatching away her life.

 But...